ablab/spades/assembler/src/projects/spaligner/README.md

 ![pipeline](pipeline.jpg)

-1. **Hit search.** Hits (regions of high similarity) between the query and the edge labels are identified with [BWA-MEM](http://bio-bwa.sourceforge.net/).
+1. **Anchor search.** Anchors (regions of high similarity) between the query and the edge labels are identified with [BWA-MEM](http://bio-bwa.sourceforge.net/).
-2. **Hit filtering.** Hits shorter than *K*, assembly graph *K*-mer size,(hits 5, 6, 9), hits “in the middle” of long edge (hit 4) or ambiguous hits (hit 7 mostly covered by hit 2, both hits 11 and 12) are discarded.
+2. **Anchor filtering.** Anchors shorter than *K*, assembly graph *K*-mer size,(anchors 5, 6, 9), anchors “in the middle” of long edge (anchor 4) or ambiguous anchors (anchor 7 mostly covered by anchor 2, both anchors 11 and 12) are discarded.
-3. **Hit chaining.** Heaviest chain of compatible hits (chain 1->3->2) is determined.
+3. **Anchor chaining.** Heaviest chain of compatible anchors (chain 1->3->2) is determined.
-4. **Reconstruction of filling paths.** Paths for fragments of the query between the consecutive chain hits (as well as left- and right-most fragments) are reconstructed.
+4. **Reconstruction of filling paths.** Paths for fragments of the query between the consecutive chain anchors (as well as left- and right-most fragments) are reconstructed.
 The procedure is performed using fast library for sequence alignment [Edlib](https://github.com/Martinsos/edlib).

 ### <a name="longaa"></a>Amino-acid sequence alignment pipeline